-Two of the five key initiatives of the state's Beyond Waste plan address waste streams that are discussed in this chapter:
+Two of the five key initiatives of the state's 2012-2026 State Solid and Hazardous Waste Plan of Moving Beyond Waste address waste streams that are discussed in this chapter:

 - Construction/demolition waste: Construction and demolition wastes are addressed by the Beyond Waste plan's initiative to promote green building practices. - Industrial wastes: Another initiative of the state's plan is to "move toward beyond waste with industries," although the Beyond Waste plan defines "industries" to include all non-residential waste generating activities (not just the manufacturing companies that are typically defined as industrial).